 Consultation efforts in support of AB 52, outlined below, also revealed the potential importance of archaeological site P-19-001354 (CA-LAN-1354/05-01-53-0040) as an important cultural landscape to the FTBMI.
 As discussed above in Section 3.6.2.2 (Identification of Historical Resources), a small portion of P-19-001354 was previously recorded within the APE but was not located during the survey.
 Site P-19-001354 was originally recorded in 1978 as a very sparse lithic scatter with scattered faunal bones recorded across more than 8 miles of a northeast-southwest trending ridgeline overlooking Liebre Gulch.
 No artifacts, features, or faunal remains associated with this site were observed within the proposed Project area, possibly due to past earth-moving activities that has substantially altered the landscape.
 It appears that this resource does not retain integrity of condition; however, it may retain integrity of association to FTBMI.
-To date, consultation with FTBMI has not confirmed any current proposed Project-related significant impacts to tribal cultural resources and it is anticipated that mitigation measures may not be identified as a result.
+CTo date, consultation with FTBMI has not confirmed any current proposed Project-related significant impacts to tribal cultural resources and thus, it is anticipated that no mitigation measures may not bewere identified as a result.
+The Licensees scheduled and participated in an April 16, 2021 consultation meeting with Mr. Jairo Avila, FTBMI's Tribal Historic and Cultural Preservation Officer, where it was agreed that the AB 52 consultation can be concluded.
 The Licensees will schedule additional consultation meetings with Mr. Avila and should the outcome of the consultations result in new information following the public review period of the draft IS/MND that changes the outcome of this analysis, DWR will update the final IS/MND to include the pertinent analyses to address any confirmed TCRs.